 What you perceive as the “your” choice is truly not yours.
-The outcome has been already decided and you are just a functioning instrument claiming the choice to be yours.
+The outcome has already been decided, and you are just a functioning instrument claiming the choice to be yours.
 This concept makes people uneasy initially.
 I’ll admit that it is disturbing for most people.

 We’re so used to the idea of making things happen through our effort and control.
 It is how the ego expands itself through doership.
 The ego believes itself to be the instrument of change.
 When things happen as expected, it creates pride and arrogance.
 And when they don’t, it creates shame and guilt.

 It continuously reinforces the sense of personal identification.
-Only when the ego gives up the sense of personal doership, which is also not in its control, does the surrender or liberation happen.
+Only when the ego gives up the sense of personal doership, which is also not in its control, does surrender or liberation happen.

-Liberation is simply the realization that you’re not the doer of your actions, and that even others are not the doers of their actions.
+Liberation is simply the realization that you’re not the doer of your actions and that even others are not the doers of their actions.

 In the words of Buddha, “Events happen, deeds are done, even the consequences happen, but there is no individual doer thereof.”

 Of course, you have the choice, but what is the quality of your choice or the option to exercise free will when every conscious or subconscious choice is determined by your past conditioning?
 Behind every choice that appears to be random is a subconscious process.